AlexT00/sentimentanalysis/README.md

 Guetterman, T. C., Chang, T., DeJonckheere, M., Basu, T., Scruggs, E., & Vydiswaran, V. G. V. (2018).
 Augmenting Qualitative Text Analysis with Natural Language Processing: Methodological Study.
 Journal of medical Internet research, 20(6), e231. https://doi.org/10.2196/jmir.9702

 **-> NLP can potentially miss nuances in the responses.
 It can however be used to find relevant major themes.**

+# Current solutions
+## QRMine
+QRMine is a suite of QR datamining tools in Python using NLP and ML.
+Using QRMine, I explored and conducted analysis in the following manner:
+-- Work in progress--